scalameta/scalameta/docs/hosts.md

 ### Error handling

-scala.meta expects hosts to signal errors by throwing exceptions derived from `scala.meta.ui.Exception`.
+scala.meta expects hosts to signal errors by throwing exceptions of type `scala.meta.SemanticException`.
 Users of scala.meta might be shielded from these exceptions by an additional error handling layer inside scala.meta, but that shouldn't be a concern for host implementors.
 At the moment, we don't expose any exception hierarchy, and the only way for the host to elaborate on the details of emitted errors is passing a custom error message.
 This might change later.